-A course in which a student has received a "D", "W" or "F" grade may be attempted only three (3) times.
+A course in which a student has received a failing grade of "F", withdrawal ("W"), or a "D" (if considered a failing grade for the course) may be attempted only three (3) times.
 A student who does not successfully complete a course after the third attempt will be academically dismissed from the College and may not appeal the dismissal.
 A student will be charged for all repeats.